kanishkkunal/kanishkkunal/README.md

 ## About

-Engineering leader with 15+ years of experience spanning product development, engineering management, and entrepreneurship.
+Engineering leader with 18+ years of experience spanning product development, engineering management, and entrepreneurship.
 Currently leading engineering teams at Microsoft, with a track record of building successful products from concept to scale.

 **Background:** B.Tech in Information and Communications Technology, DAIICT Gandhinagar

-## Professional Journey
+## Work Experience

 ### Microsoft | Engineering Manager
 **2021 - Present** | India

-Leading engineering teams delivering cloud-scale solutions.
+Leading engineering team delivering M365 Copilot for mobile devices.

 ### Entrepreneur & Product Leader
 **2013 - 2021**